-We can now describe our solution to the RPC-memory specification problem proposed by Broy and Lamport [4].
-We consider only the safety properties of the untimed part.
-We intersperse the original informal description (in italic) with our exposition.
+The rest the paper describes our solution to the RPC-memory specification problem proposed by Broy and Lamport [3] considering the safety properties of the untimed part.
+In the hope of improved readability and comparability we choose to copy into the text parts of the informal description in small pieces printed in italic.